Nikola Pašić: Glory, defeat and the South Slav state

 Serbian defeat was considered to be imminent, at least by external onlookers, compared to the strength of Austria-Hungary.
 Serbia had obviously prepared well, however, and after a series of battles in 1914–1915 (Battle of Cer, Battle of Kolubara), the loss and recapture of Belgrade, and a Serbian counter-offensive with occupation of some Austrian territories (in Syrmia and eastern Bosnia), the Austro-Hungarian Army backed off.
 On 5 July 1914, things changed as old King Peter I relinquished his duties to the heir apparent Alexander, making him his regent.

 On 17 September 1914, Pašić and Albanian leader Essad Pasha Toptani signed in Niš the secret Treaty of Serbian-Albanian Alliance.
 The treaty had 15 points which focused on setting up joint Serbian-Albanian political and military institutions, as well as a military alliance between Albania and Serbia.
 The treaty also envisaged building of the rail-road to Durrës, financial and military support of the Kingdom of Serbia to Essad Pasha's position as Albanian ruler and drawing of the demarcation line by a special Serbo-Albanian commission.
 In October 1914, Essad Pasha returned to Albania.
 With Italian and Serbian financial backing, he established armed forces in Dibër and captured the interior of Albania and Durrës.
 Pašić ordered that his followers be aided with money and arms.

 Unlike Peter, Alexander was not a democratic spirit, rather a dictatorial one and personally disliked Pašić and talk of democracy.
 Open strife began very soon, when Serbia was proposed the London Pact by which it was supposed to expand into most of the ethnic Serbian territories to the west, including a section of the Adriatic coast and some ethnic Albanian territories in northern Albania.
 In return, Serbia was supposed to relinquish part of Vardar Macedonia to Bulgaria so that the latter would enter the war on the Entente side.
-Both Pašić and Prince-regent Alexander were against this as they considered it to be the betrayal of the Croatians, Slovenians and Serbian sacrifices in the Balkan Wars, as negotiations for the future South Slav state already began.
-However, Pašić and King Peter were not personally much for the Yugoslav idea, unlike the regent who pushed the issue for creating as large a state as possible.
+Both Pašić and Prince-regent Alexander were against this as they considered it to be a betrayal of the Croatian, Slovenian and Serbian sacrifices in the Balkan Wars, as negotiations for the future South Slav state had already began.
+However, Pašić and King Peter were not personally much for the Yugoslav idea, unlike the regent who pushed the issue of creating as large a state as possible.
 Serbia refused the pact and was attacked by Austria-Hungary, Germany and Bulgaria.
 The Government and the army retreated to the south in the direction of Greece, but were cut off by Bulgarian forces and had to go through Albania and to the Greek island of Corfu where the Corfu Declaration was signed in 1917 preparing the ground for the future South Slav state of Yugoslavia.